ronakv/Computer-Design/README.md

 ## Project 3: Random Access Memory (RAM)
 Using a Data Flip Flop (DFF) as a primtive chip, a 16 bit register is built, multiple of which are then stacked to design a 32MB RAM.

+## Project 4: Machine Language
+Multiplication and screen colouring are programmed using Assembly Language.